-With a population of 2.9 million, Greater Manchester is the UK's second largest urban area.
-The city of Manchester is renowned as the world's first industrialised city and has gone on to become a leading international hub for culture, music, media, sport, and commerce.
-Claiming the title of the UK's 'second city', Manchester has many diverse local areas.
-This guide has been compiled to provide you with information on areas that might be of interest to you when searching for accommodation.
+With a population of 2.5 million, Greater Manchester is the UK's second largest urban area.
+The city of Manchester is renowned as the world's first industrialised city, and has gone on to become a leading international hub for culture, music, media, sport, and commerce.
+With claim to the title of the UK's 'second city', Manchester has many diverse local areas.
+This guide has been compiled to provide you with some more information on some areas that might be of interest to you when searching for accommodation.